findkit/findkit/packages/docs/docs/ui/api/index.md

 If the given element contains `data-clicked="true"` the modal will be opened immediately.
 This is useful on slow network situations when the user manages to click the open button before the code loads.
-Use inline JavaScript to add the attribute to ensure it is always added.
+Use inline JavaScript to add the attribute to ensure it is always added when clicked.

 ```html
 <button type="button" onclick="this.dataset.clicked=true">